UKMi Workforce Development Working Group

 - using effective communication skills to deliver expert advice on medicines.

 Whilst recognising that much of the training in MI skills takes place in the workplace for hospital pharmacists, it also recognises that pharmacy staff in other healthcare settings will also need training.
 The UKMi Workforce Development working group endorses the use of the following UKMi training resources to support and/or supplement training of pre-registration and Foundation pharmacists, and other pharmacy professionals who need training in MI skills.
-Some leaners may find it helpful to use both the Medicines Learning Portal and MiCAL.
+Some learners may find it helpful to use both the Medicines Learning Portal and MiCAL.